openfaas/templates/template/java8-maven/README.md

 ### Structure

-There are three projects which make up a single gradle build:
+There are three components to make up a single OpenFaaS function using Maven:

-- model - (Library) classes for parsing request/response
+- model - (Library) classes for parsing request/response - This is available as dependency from Maven Central.
 - function - (Library) your function code as a developer, you will only ever see this folder
-- entrypoint - (App) HTTP server for re-using the JVM between requests
+- entrypoint - (App) HTTP server for re-using the JVM between requests - This is available as dependency from Maven Central.

 ### Handler